By Kathy Eugster, MA

 Initiate a play activity by doing something yourself.

-With this strategy, you are initiating a play activity by starting a play activity yourself.
+With parent-directed play, you can initiate a play activity by starting the play activity yourself.

 Take on an imaginary role either yourself or through a toy.

-With this strategy, you are joining your child in play and elaborating the play scenario by taking on an imaginary role.
+With parent-directed play, using this strategy, you are joining your child in play and elaborating the play scenario by taking on an imaginary role.

 Initiate or elaborate the play by providing ideas and props for the activity.

-With this strategy, you are being very directive and structured by giving clear and concise instructions on how to engage in the play activity.
+With this parent-directed play strategy, you are being very directive and structured by giving clear and concise instructions on how to engage in the play activity.

 Additional Tips to Keep in Mind